Lesson: Human Pong

 Time: 25+ mins

 IntroductionWhat do you get when you combine a retro Pong game with Tynker?
 Human Pong!
-In this lesson, campers will create a multiplayer game of Pong where two people act as the paddles!
+In this lesson, students will create a multiplayer game of Pong where two people act as the paddles!

 New Code Blocks

 : Make the Actor start moving. : Make the Actor start moving at the speed specified in the x- and y- parameters, where a higher number means the Actor will move faster. : Move the Actor a specified number of units forward or backward.

 - Create a two-player augmented reality Pong game that detects video motion.

 - Computers or iPads (1 per student) with a working camera and student account access to Tynker.com

 - Say, “Today we are going to take a classic arcade game and add a modern twist, but let’s first talk about some of your favorite games!”

 - Pair up students and tell them to talk with their partner about their favorite computer or video game and why they like it.
 Allow “Partner 1” to discuss his/her answer for 1 minute.
 After 1 minute, let “Partner 2” discuss his/her answer for 1 minute.

 - Ask, “What is your favorite computer or video game?”